Enzo-PsK/Quiz-App/README.md

 ## About

 I created this simple app for an Udacity class project.
 It is basically a mini quiz with four questions about superheroes.
+Obs: In this project I intentionally used LinearLayout to undestand better this kind of view and related attributes, but I'm aware I could use ConstraintLayout too (for best practice).

 The main objectives was to practice the following things:

 - Kotlin language (if/else, when and the syntax)